Johann Hari

 Johann Eduard Hari (born 21 January 1979) is a British writer and journalist.
 Until 2011, Hari wrote for The Independent, among other outlets, before resigning after admitting to plagiarism and fabrications dating back to 2001 and making malicious edits to the Wikipedia pages of journalists who had criticised his conduct.
-He has since written books on the topics of depression, the war on drugs, the effect of technology on attention span, and anti-obesity medication, which have attracted criticism for inaccuracies and misrepresentation.
+He has since written books on the topics of depression, the war on drugs, the effect of technology on attention span, and anti-obesity medication.

 Early life

-Hari was born in Glasgow, Scotland to a Scottish mother and Swiss father, before his family relocated to London when he was an infant.
-Hari states he was physically abused in his childhood while his father was away and his mother was ill.
+Hari was born in Glasgow, Scotland, to a Scottish mother and Swiss father.
+His family relocated to London when he was an infant.
+His father was a bus driver and mother a nurse.
+Later, his mother worked in shelters for survivors of domestic violence.
+Hari said he was physically abused in his childhood by an unnamed adult while his father was away and his mother was ill.

-He attended the John Lyon School, an independent school affiliated with Harrow, and then Woodhouse College, a state sixth form in Finchley.
-Hari graduated from King's College, Cambridge in 2001 with a double first in social and political sciences.
+Hari attended the John Lyon School, an independent school affiliated with Harrow, and then Woodhouse College, a state sixth form in Finchley.
+He graduated from King's College, Cambridge, in 2001 with a double first in Social and Political Sciences.

 Early career

-In 2000, Hari was joint winner of The Times Student News Journalist of the Year award for his work on the Cambridge student newspaper, Varsity.

 After university, he joined the New Statesman, where he worked between 2001 and 2003, and then wrote two columns a week for The Independent.
 At the 2003 Press Gazette Awards, he won Young Journalist of the Year.
 A play by Hari, Going Down in History, was performed at the Garage Theatre in Edinburgh, and his book God Save the Queen? was published by Icon Books in 2002.
 Hari supported the Iraq War.
-In 2005, Hari wrote an article in The Independent entitled "Pinter does not deserve the Nobel Prize", arguing that Harold Pinter, due to a misguided and misinformed anti-imperialist and anti-war stance, should not have been awarded the Nobel Prize in Literature.
-Pinter's authorised biographer, Michael Billington, commented that Hari "dismissed [Pinter's] Lecture in advance [of its broadcast on Channel 4 in the UK] as a 'rant' and falsely claimed that Pinter would have refused to resist Hitler."
-In addition to being a columnist for The Independent, Hari's work also appeared in The Huffington Post, The New York Times, the Los Angeles Times, The New Republic, The Nation, Le Monde, El País, The Sydney Morning Herald, and Haaretz, and he reported from locations around the world, such as Congo and Venezuela.
-He appeared regularly as an arts critic on the BBC Two programme The Review Show and was a book critic for Slate.
 In 2009, he was named by The Daily Telegraph as one of the most influential people on the left in Britain.